OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:32

-In Damascus, the ethnarch under Aretas the king was guarding the city of the Damascenes in order to seize me,
+In Damascus, the governor under King Aretas was guarding the city of the Damascenes to capture me,

 ## 2 Corinthians 11:33

-And I was let down in a basket through a window in the wall, and so escaped his hands.
+and I was let down in a basket through a window in the wall, and thus escaped his hands.